 Do you want to be considered for a Faculty Recognition Award? _________

+If so, please bullet 3 to 5 accomplishments of the past year that you consider highlights.
+Keep bulleted items to 2 sentences maximum here, you can expand on these in the sections below:

 REPORTABLE TIME FRAME FOR DOCUMENT:

 For purposes of submission to the Chairperson and the Dean the time frame for reporting activities is approximately April 16, 200X – May 31, 20XX.